MinaProtocol/snark-challenge/docs/problem-04-curve-operations.markdown

 ### Starter code

+- This [repo](https://github.com/CodaProtocol/snark-challenge-cuda-starter) has some CUDA starter code, just to illustrate how to build it on the benchmark machine.
 - This [library](https://github.com/data61/cuda-fixnum) implements prime-order field arithmetic in CUDA.
-Unfortunately, it's not currently compiling against CUDA 10.1 which is what is used on our benchmark machine, but it should be a great place to start, either in getting it to compile against CUDA 10.1 or just as an example implementation.
+Unfortunately, it's not currently working correctly with CUDA 10.1 which is what is used on our benchmark machine, but it should be a great place to start, either in getting it to compile against CUDA 10.1 or just as an example implementation.
-- This [repo](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/reduction) has some starter code for a CUDA implementation of a parallel reduction for summing up an array of 32-bit integers.

 Please see [this page](/snark-challenge/strategies.html) for a more full list of implementation techniques.